-Jewish Studies at Vanderbilt offers an interdisciplinary academic program that facilitates the critical study of Jewish history, religion, language, philosophy, politics, culture, society, music, art, and literature.
-The program uses the resources of the entire University to explore Jewish culture and its evolution and expression from biblical times to the present.
-Jewish Studies is a particularly worthwhile and effective area of study within a liberal arts education, but also offers many points of entry to other academic disciplines.
-It is integral to understanding major moments in the formation of Christianity and Islam as well as distinct episodes in the history and literatures of the modern Middle East, Europe, and America.
+Jewish Studies at Vanderbilt is an interdisciplinary program with classes in Jewish history, religion, language, philosophy, politics, culture, society, music, art, and literature across continents and over three millennia.
+The program brings together faculty from across the university to explore Jews and Judaism from biblical times to the present.
+The study of Judaism is integral to understanding crucial moments in the formation of Christianity and Islam as well as different cultures of the modern Middle East, Europe, and America.

 Students shape their 30-hour major or 18-hour minor in Jewish Studies around their own interests.
-Majors and minors take a foundational course, Introduction to Jewish Studies, and majors develop proficiency in Hebrew or another language associated with the Jewish people during the course of their long history.
-Students select courses from four subfields of study: Biblical Studies, Antiquity and Medieval Thought, Modern and Contemporary Experience, and Culture, Philosophy, and Literature.
+Majors and minors take a foundational course, either Introduction to Jewish Studies or Introduction to Judaism, and majors develop proficiency in Hebrew or another language associated with the Jewish people during the course of their long history.

 By combining their Jewish Studies major with coursework at Peabody College, students can prepare for careers in Jewish education, community development, public policy, counseling, and organizational leadership.